-- Normal operation: 1 & 3 Open / 2 & 4 Closed - Bypass Alde: 1 & 3 Closed / 2 Open - Winterize: Valve 1 & 3 Closed / 2 & 4 Open - 10.
-Pour a cup of approved non-toxic RV antifreeze that has been listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink, and tub drains to prevent trap freeze-up. - 11.
+Normal operation: 1 & 3 Open / 2 & 4 Closed

+Bypass Alde: 1 & 3 Closed / 2 Open

+Winterize: Valve 1 & 3 Closed / 2 & 4 Open

+- 9. Pour a cup of approved non-toxic RV antifreeze that has been listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink, and tub drains to prevent trap freeze-up. - 10.
 Be sure to open the waste-holding tank dump valves, and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks).
-Plan ahead and have this done at a dump station. - 12.
-Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
-It is very important for optimum life of a battery to check it periodically and to keep it fully charged.
+Plan ahead and have this done at a dump station.